DukeHuangWP/GoExample-ConfigToVariable_SimpleFactory/README.md

-An golang example of using the Simple Factory, 'Config To Variable'
+'Config To Variable' a golang example of using the Simple Factory (Design Pattern).

 ## Before
 Frist you should know design pattern 'simple factory':